Using a report to assess learning

 As mentioned before, report writing is an essential skill in many disciplines and in the workplace, but depending on their prior learning experiences, background, knowledge and opportunities students might be more or less familiar with this format.
 It is important, for the benefit of all students, to ensure clarity around expectations, writing style, structure, range of sources, etc.

 Reduces opportunities for plagiarism.
-(Click here for further guidance on plagiarism.)
+(Click for further guidance on how assessment can promote academic integrity.)

 Student and staff experience